Harsh26K/Data_Science/Big_Mart_Sale_Data/readme.md

     The project is about predicting Sales of different products from different Big Mart Outlets.
 </p>
 <p>
-    The project was divided into two parts understanding the dataset [EDA] and analysisng performance of different Regression models on the data.
+    The project was divided into two parts understanding the dataset [EDA] and analysing performance of different Regression models on the data.
 </p>

 <h3><strong>1.
 EDA</strong></h3>